 There are several different types of angiotensin receptor blockers.
 They work in similar ways but some are broken down inside the body in different ways.
 Which type of ARB you’ll be prescribed will depend on your condition, the severity of your symptoms and other factors such as your age.

 There are other types of medicine used to treat high blood pressure or heart failure.
-ACE Inhibitors work in a similar way to angiotensin receptor blockers like Candesartan.
-Both are better suited to people under the age of 55 who don’t have African-Caribbean roots.
-A calcium blocker or thiazide diuretic are the other two medication options which will usually be prescribed to these groups in the first instance.
+ACE inhibitors work in a similar way to angiotensin receptor blockers like candesartan.
+A calcium channel blocker, diuretic or beta-blocker are other medication options to lower blood pressure.

-Candesartan is a type of medicine called an angiotensin receptor blocker which is different from a beta blocker.
+Candesartan is a type of medicine called an angiotensin receptor blocker (ARB) which is different from a beta-blocker.

-There are studies which have found that Candesartan may increase your protection against developing Alzheimer’s disease.
-This isn’t a definite link but it is a potential benefit of taking Candesartan.
+There are studies that have found that candesartan may increase your protection against developing Alzheimer’s disease.
+This isn’t a definite link but it is a potential benefit of taking candesartan.

-You will need to stop taking Candesartan 24 hours before having surgery.
-You should always inform your doctor that you are taking Candesartan if you are scheduled for a procedure so that they can advise you correctly on what you can and cannot take.
+You will usually need to stop taking candesartan 24 hours before having surgery.
+You should always inform your doctor that you are taking candesartan if you are scheduled for a procedure so that they can advise you correctly on what you can and cannot take.

-Candesartan can be taken to prevent migraines and may be effective for migraine sufferers who have tried propranolol but it hasn’t been successful or are unable to take beta blockers.
+Candesartan can be taken to prevent migraines and may be effective for migraine sufferers who have tried other medications such as propranolol without success.
+Only take medication for the indication for which it was prescribed.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers